 - Spending time in wooded areas is good for the brain and cognitive function

-- It can be more relaxed and easy going that road running as you focus less on times
+- It can be more relaxed and easygoing than road running as you focus less on times

-We also find that it’s a great way to spend a Sunday morning, exploring new places and taking on new challenges.
+We also find that it’s a great way to spend a weekend morning, exploring new places and taking on new challenges.
 It is a way to press reset and prepare for the coming week.

 Deciding When and Where to Run